~ Over 30 different ideas from our readers on this page! ~

 Growing-up two year olds are steamrolling their way through a mass of skills and stages.

-And they enjoy playing children's games that make them giggle, make them feel proud, and help them see that grown-ups can have fun too!
+And if there's one message to take away from all of this, it's that the most successful children's games put a smile on our faces, make our kids feel proud, and help them see that grown-ups can have fun too!

 What's in the bag?

 Cut out shapes from construction paper.
 This can be done in different colors or shapes.

 Put them in a brown paper bag and as you pull one out of the bag have your child guess either color or shape.

 If they guess correctly they get to keep/hold it, and they think they win!!
 Encourages recognition and fun for kids!

 Shelly, United States

 Lace it up

 Any firm paper or cardboard will do.
 Punch holes in a straight line, or make different patterns.